freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 Troubleshooting Kernel Updates
 ==============================
-For security reasons, new versions of the Linux kernel running on your your *Application* and *Monitor Servers* may be installed automatically as part of a SecureDrop release.
+Kernel updates address known bugs and security vulnerabilities in the Linux kernel.
+They may be installed automatically on your *Application* and *Monitor Servers* as part of a SecureDrop release.
 All kernel updates are tested extensively against :ref:`recommended hardware <Specific Hardware Recommendations>`.
 If things do go wrong (e.g., the server does not boot after a kernel update), the following instructions will help you to roll back to the previous,